anarcat/terms-benchmarks/README.md

    out of the box. not applicable (N/A) for terminals without profile support, obviously.

+²: rxvt-unicode supports tabs through a plugin.
-I couldn't figure out how to start a given profile in a given Terminator tab. rxvt-unicode supports tabs through a plugin.
+³: I couldn't figure out how to start a given profile in a given Terminator tab.

 This was verified by clicking around the terminal's GUI and looking at documentation, first on Debian 9 and then confirmed on Fedora 27.